kris-nova/me/rubric.md

  Ask everyone these questions.

   - What is the warmest memory you have at this job?
-Birthday cake?
+     - Birthday cake?
 Best hug?
 Promotion?
+Kitty pictures?
+     - IPO?
+IPA?
+I pee in the right bathroom?
   - Do you think I would fit in?
+     - Yes: Standard answer.
+Listen for things about the team you might enjoy.
+Vet for things that might frustrate you.
+     - No: Holy shit they value diversity.
-  - Is there anything you wish somebody would have told you before interviewing or accepting a job here.
+  - Is there anything you wish you could have told yourself, or wish that somebody would have told you before accepting this position?
+     - Company and/or position.
+People change roles at large companies and might have relevant information here.
+     - This can show remorse, or regret, or the demonstrate the value of being unprepared for something.
+     - Were expectations not set?

  ### Notes